maheshsonavane/pcap-python/programming-essentials-in-python/module-6-notes.md

 ## `yield`:
 - Turns the function into generator.
-- function should not be invoked explicitly
+- function should not be invoked explicitly as it will return generator object which need to be iterated.

     ```python
     def fun(n):